 Using a combination of unit, integration, and UI automation, you might get close to 90% test coverage…

-But that’s really hard.
+But that’s hard.
 And this is just a side note.

-Finally, there are some manual activities that cannot be automated technologically…
+Finally, some manual activities cannot be automated technologically…

 That’s for now and for at least a few years in my opinion.